 Serving Clients in Edina, Minnetonka, Wayzata, Excelsior, and Medina Minnesota

-With nearly 20 years of high profile experience as a divorce law lawyer, today Beth W. Barbosa focuses on high-asset divorces, gray divorces, child custody, co-parenting, and more.
-What really sets Beth apart is her ability to engage authorities with specialized talent and expertise such as financial neutrals, independent business appraisers, real estate authorities and others with specialized knowledge.
-She does this to both protect and advance her client’s interests.
+With nearly 20 years of high-profile experience as a family law attorney, Beth W. Barbosa focuses on high-asset divorces, gray divorces, child custody, co-parenting, and more.
+What really sets Beth apart is her ability to engage with other professionals such as financial neutrals, independent business appraisers, realtors, and others with specialized knowledge.
+This approach allows her to protect and advance her client’s interests.

 “Regardless of the particulars of a specific case,” Beth explains, “my goal is to ensure that each spouse moves forward with dignity and grace after the proceeding has concluded.”

 “Clients count on me for more than my experience in family law,” she notes.
 “Divorce is often a period of deep, personal upheaval and I strive to provide clients with the peace of mind that comes from knowing that I’ll be there whenever they need me.”

-One of the reasons she is such an accomplished family law attorney is that, beyond being an accomplished litigator, Beth is a skilled negotiator having been trained at the Harvard Negotiation Institute.
+Beyond her experience as a family law litigator, Beth is also a skilled negotiator who trained at the Harvard Negotiation Institute.
 This skill often comes into play in her role as a credentialed Parenting Time Expeditor.